Arnold Mindell

-Life
+Biography

 Arnold Mindell was born in Schenectady, New York.
 He studied applied physics at the Massachusetts Institute of Technology, and then at the ETH Zürich, Switzerland.
 Mindell was introduced to Jungian psychology in Switzerland following a chance encounter with Franz Niklaus Riklin, then president of the C.G.
 Jung Institute.

 Mindell subsequently entered analysis with Riklin and Marie-Louise von Franz and trained as a Jungian analyst at the Jung Institute.
-He has a Ph.D. in psychology from the Union Institute.
+He had a Ph.D. in psychology from the Union Institute.

 Mindell received the Jungian analyst diploma in 1970 and worked at the C. G. Jung Institute as a teacher and training analyst until he left in 1985.
 In the early 1980s, Mindell and colleagues began the first training program for process oriented psychology, in Zürich; and in 1982 founded what is now known as the Institute for Process Work (Institut für Prozessarbeit IPA), an accredited training institute for psychotherapy in Switzerland.

 In the late 1980s, Mindell and his wife, Amy Mindell, moved back to the United States from Switzerland, causing some controversy in the small coastal town of Yachats, Oregon, with plans to build a seminar venue.
 In 1990, Mindell and colleagues established a center for teaching process oriented psychology in Portland, Oregon, now known as the Process Work Institute, which in 2001 was the subject of a controversial ethics complaint.
 The Mindells settled in Oregon, and in 2013 were invited by the Yachats Academy of Arts and Sciences to present a lecture on their conflict resolution and open forum work around the world.

 Mindell features prominently in Micah Toub's 2010 memoir Growing Up Jung.
-Toub represents Mindell as a charismatic, unconventional post-Jungian teacher and psychotherapist who was a “a guru-like figure” for Toub's parents.
+Toub represents Mindell as a charismatic, unconventional post-Jungian teacher and psychotherapist who was a "a guru-like figure" for Toub's parents.

+Arnold Mindell died on June 10, 2024, at the age of 84.

 Work

 Overview

-Mindell founded and developed process oriented psychology, also known as Process Work.
-Core ideas include his ‘dreambody’ concept and the application of psychology to social issues and conflict resolution in large groups, known as ‘worldwork’ and the principle of ‘deep democracy.’
+Mindell founded and developed process oriented psychology, or process work.
+Core ideas include his 'dreambody' concept and the application of psychology to social issues and conflict resolution in large groups, known as 'worldwork' and the principle of 'deep democracy.'

-Mindell's first book, Dreambody: The Body's Role in Revealing the Self (1982), linked ‘the mind's dreaming process with illness and physical symptoms as well as with disciplines such as yoga and tai chi.’
-Mindell is known for suggesting that ‘symptoms are dreams trying to come true.’
+Mindell's first book, Dreambody: The Body's Role in Revealing the Self (1982), linked 'the mind's dreaming process with illness and physical symptoms as well as with disciplines such as yoga and tai chi.'
+Mindell is known for suggesting that 'symptoms are dreams trying to come true.'

-Stanislav Grof has described Arnold Mindell as one of the ‘pioneers of transpersonal psychology.’
+Stanislav Grof has described Mindell as one of the 'pioneers of transpersonal psychology.'
 In 2012, Mindell was one of five people recognized with a Pioneer Award from the US Association of Body Psychotherapy.
-He is a holder of the World Certificate for Psychotherapy (WCPC) awarded by the World Council for Psychotherapy.
+He is a holder of the World Certificate for Psychotherapy awarded by the World Council for Psychotherapy.

 In the 2017 critical exploration of the relationship between African Americans and C.G.
 Jung's analytical psychology, Fanny Brewster describes Mindell's dreambody work and his linking of body symptoms and psychological development.
 Brewster finds that Mindell's development of Jungian ideas are aligned with traditional African concepts of healing which link mind and body: